roquehomemaster/eBaySalesTool/docs/user_roles.md

 # User Roles and Permissions

 ## **Overview**
-This document outlines the roles and permissions implemented in the eBay Sales Tool application.
+This document outlines the roles and permissions implemented in the ListFlowHQ application (formerly eBay Sales Tool).
 Each role defines the level of access and actions a user can perform.

 ---